Where to Stay in Miami Before a Cruise

 Stay Downtown and keep the morning simple instead of trying to manufacture a full Miami vacation night.

-Choose Miami Beach for a beach-led night or Brickell for a dinner-led night, but avoid adding too many cross-town moves.
+Choose Miami Beach for a real beach-led night or Brickell for a dinner-led night, but avoid stacking cross-town moves before embarkation.

 Rain or heat plan